quobyte/quobyte-k8s-helm/README.md

 that was stored on your cluster will be lost!

-If you plan to uninstall/delete your cluster to create a new one, e.g. for testing, you will have to manually delete the PVCs before starting a new deployment of Quobyte.
-Please note that you will *lose all your data from your previous cluster* if you delete the PVCs!
+If you plan to uninstall/delete your cluster to create a new one, e.g. for testing, you will have to delete the PVCs before starting a new deployment of Quobyte.
+Please note that you will *lose all your data from your cluster* if you delete the PVCs!

-## Optimization
+## Quobyte cluster Optimization

 Quobyte will send alerts if two network values are set to low.
 To optimize it you can tune your worker nodes with two sysctl values: